proflamyt/300days-of-hacking/Topic28/README.md

 - Hooks
 - iat patching

+### Windows Rights/Privileges

+Rights deal with permission to access object such as files Privileges grant user permission to perform an action such as run a program

 ### IAT (Import Address Table)

 Contains the list of DLLs and function names and the function addresses , a P.E depends on to run